Top 80 List of Root Words For Writers

 1. Phobia (Fear) – Claustrophobia

-Her severe claustrophobia doesn’t let her ride any elevator.
+Her severe claustrophobia prevents her from using any elevator.

 1. Photo (Light) – Photography